-The next definition formalizes performance measures related to characteristic (ii) of $\mathcal C$ that differentiates randomized DR-solvers for which some random choice leads to an optimal DR-solution sequence, from inferior DR-solvers where no choice would lead to an optimal DR-solution sequence.
+The next definition formalizes performance measures related to characteristic (ii) of C that differentiates randomized DR-solvers for which some random choice leads to an optimal DR-solution sequence, from inferior DR-solvers where no choice would lead to an optimal DR-solution sequence.
 The worst-choice approximation factor of a DR-solver A on input system E is the minimum of the approximation factors of all DR-solution sequences Q of E obtained by the algorithm A over all possible random choices.
-The approximation factors of all the DR-solution sequences Q of E obtained by the algorithm E0 over all possible random choices.
+The best-choice approximation factors of all the DR-solution sequences Q of E obtained by the algorithm A on input E is the maximum of the approximation factors of all the DR-solution sequences Q of E obtained by the algorithm A on input E is the maximum of the approximation factors of all the DR-solution sequences Q of E obtained by the algorithm A or input E is the maximum of the approximation factors of all the DR-solution sequences Q of E obtained by the algorithm A or all possible random choices.